-Sons of Sawdust ™ is a woodworking business located in Athens, Ga that specializes in building custom farm tables, furniture and transforming entire spaces with reclaimed wood.
-Here is the story of how Sons of Sawdust ™ came to be:
+Sons of Sawdust is a woodworking business located in the Athens, Ga area that specializes in building custom farm tables, furniture and transforming entire spaces with reclaimed wood.
+Here is the story of how Sons of Sawdust came to be:

-The Hobbs brothers started Sons of Sawdust ™ after a series of unfortunate events that lead them to desperation and brokenness.
-A few years ago Matt and his wife, Shayna, lost their once successful photography business during the recession.
+The Hobbs brothers started Sons of Sawdust after a series of unfortunate events that lead them to desperation and brokenness.
+In 2011 Matt and his wife, Shayna, lost their once successful photography business during the recession.
 In early 2014 Ben was working in construction and had a knee injury which left him unemployed and broke.

 “In our deepest, darkest moments financially, there were thoughts of suicide,” Matt says.
 “There were thoughts that we could never rise out of this.
 I definitely had thoughts of ending my life—the utter despair I felt when we were going through all that.”

 Shortly after Ben’s knee injury, he recalls, “I got really depressed, because that was my only source of income.
 And Matt, being the good brother he is, sits down with me and says, ‘How can we make some money for you?
 You don’t have to despair, there is a solution out there.'”